confronting the spiritual needs and the material realities

 Hoop Church, a weekly outreach through basketball, in which men in South Dallas are taught the Word of God and the commands of Christ.

 Weekly Bible study offering serious study of biblical theology and doctrine.

 Weekly Bible study and spiritual support to neighborhood women during Hoop Church.

-Many of those living in poverty lack the skills and resources needed to maintain meaningful and worthwhile employment.
+Many of those living in poverty lack the skills and resources needed to acquire and maintain meaningful and worthwhile employment.
 They are often hindered by criminal records and are isolated from opportunities that may exist outside their marginalized communities.

 Through BridgeBuilders WORK, participants receive training, support, and tools needed to get and keep a job.
 Completion of our life skills and employment training provides the possibility to be placed with one of our corporate partners, such as the Omni Dallas Hotel.

 Students are matched with one-on-one allies from the across the Dallas community to support their new careers and provide much-needed encouragement.

 Participants earn access to our professional clothes closet to prepare for job interviews and employment.